 Best Practices to Avoid a Data Breach

-- Staff Training – Instilling good Cyber Security habits in your staff is the best way to defend your organisation from attack.
+- Staff Training – Instilling good cyber security habits in your staff is the best way to defend your organisation from attack.
 60% of the 4856 personal data breaches reported to the ICO in the first half of 2019 were as a result of human error.
 Organisations can tend to focus on external threats but it’s often their own employees that pose the biggest security risk.
 A comprehensive security awareness campaign that utilises a range of tools and techniques is the best way to engage staff and educate them on the evolving threat landscape.

 - Update Security Software – Security software should be regularly updated to prevent hackers from gaining access to networks through vulnerabilities in older and outdated systems.
-This is exactly how hackers were able to access the data of over 143 million Americans in the infamous Equifax Data Breach in 2017.
+This is exactly how hackers were able to access the personal information of over 143 million Americans in the infamous Equifax Data Breach in 2017.
 A fix for this vulnerability was made available two months before the breach, but the company failed to update its software.

 - Regular Audits and Risk Assessments – The GDPR specifies that organisations must conduct regular audits of data processing activities and comply with a set of data protection principles that will help safeguard data.
 This will ensure that a suitable framework is in place that will keep personally identifiable information of customers secure and mitigate any risks.
 The implementation of an effective policy management system will enable organisations to demonstrate compliance with legislative requirements and effectively target the areas that present the highest risk to data security.